evandisoft/RedOnion/Kerbalua/UIBasics.md

 [![buttonscode.jpg](https://i.postimg.cc/HLbbKzWs/buttonscode.jpg)](https://postimg.cc/jWdWnzJG)

-**Note: There is an issue with running things in Lua by button presses.
+**Note: There is an issue with running things in the lua engine by button presses.
 There is a limit to how long they can run.
 And if you call sleep in a function that is ran by a button press, it will silently end execution.
 If you don't call sleep it will eventually print out an error and end execution.
 Version 0.5.0 will provide a new execution system which will create a new thread each time you press a button and allow it to execute normally.**

 This is a simple tutorial with the most basic use of the RedOnion.UI library.
 Demonstrates creating some buttons and adding them to a window.